kossiitkgp/docs/events/git-and-github.md

 12. **Conclusion**

     - Tell them to contribute to beginner-friendly issues at metakgp or KOSS repositories on GitHub.
 Share the Github Links of both the Github Organizations.
 Pointing them to some beginner-friendly issues would be great.
-    - Tell them about the Github Student pack and its benefits like Domains, Free Servers and so on.
+    - Tell them about the Github Student pack and its benefits like Domains, Free Servers, and so on.
     - Tell them about Github Pages, and tell them how easily a beautiful blog can be set up within minutes.
     - Inform them about Hacktoberfest and tell them about the T-shirt and Stickers

     - Tell them about starring a repo and the usefulness of starred repos.
-    - Tell them about "watch" feature of a repo, and show them how it can be used to track a project.
+    - Tell them about the "watch" feature of a repo, and show them how it can be used to track a project.
     - Ask them to `star` and `watch` the `events` repo, as important links like slides, and resources will be put here

     If any swags are available distribute them to the audience.